DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 * Mark
 * Remark

-The "Mark" and "Remark" properties must be editable.
+The "Mark" and "Remark" properties must be editable, similar to other object types.

+All data should be formatted according to existing ILIAS guidelines and the generic implementations in the "Tracking" component.

 ##### Summary